Vincent Villafranca: Early life and education

-Vincent Villafranca was born January 25, 1969, in Monterey, California and spent his early years in Venezuela, Mexico and Del Rio, Texas.
-Even at a young age, Vincent used his unique imagination to create works of art out of common items.
-Vincent would paint, sketch and create small sculptures as a child.
+Villafranca was born January 25, 1969, in Monterey, California and spent his early years in Venezuela, Mexico and Del Rio, Texas.
+Even at a young age, he used his unique imagination to create works of art out of common items, painting, sketching and creating small sculptures as a child.
 Much of his early work was influenced by television and film, particularly westerns and science-fiction films.
 He earned a B.A. in History from Southwest Texas State University in 1994 and apprenticed at Michael Hall's Studio Foundry during his final year of undergraduate studies.

 Career

-Vincent has worked extensively with David Iles of Bolivar Bronze in Bolivar, Texas.
+Villafranca has worked extensively with David Iles of Bolivar Bronze in Bolivar, Texas.

-In 2009, Vincent created the physical bronze sculpture used as the Bradbury Award (full name "Ray Bradbury Award for Outstanding Dramatic Presentation").
+In 2009, he created the physical bronze sculpture used as the Bradbury Award.
 This award is presented annually by the Science Fiction and Fantasy Writers of America as part of the Nebula Awards ceremony.

-In 2013, Vincent designed and produced the Hugo Awards for the 71st World Science Fiction Convention.
+In 2013, Villafranca designed and produced the Hugo Awards for the 71st World Science Fiction Convention.

 In 2016, the new World Fantasy Award was debuted.
-Vincent designed the award and creates the trophies every year.
+Villafranca designed the award and creates the trophies every year.
 The trophy is that of a leafless tree in front of a full moon and replaced the bust of H. P. Lovecraft whose rampant racism made many uncomfortable.
 World Fantasy decided a new award would honor the winners and Villafranca's design was chosen as the new trophy.

 Marriage and children

-Vincent Villafranca and Michelle Mitchell were married in Hays, Texas.
+Villafranca and Michelle Mitchell were married in Hays, Texas.